coehemang/ResultJano/Readme.md

 4. Click "Get Results" to start the retrieval process
 5. Monitor progress in real-time through the status panel
 6. Once complete, preview and download the merged PDF

+## Heroku Deployment Notes

+When deployed on Heroku, the application:

+- Automatically detects the Heroku environment
+- Reduces resource usage by limiting to one concurrent worker
+- Uses smaller batch sizes to avoid timeouts
+- Implements queue system to handle multiple requests
+- Optimizes browser parameters for Heroku's limited resources

 ## Configuration